Trump says he did not wear mask at Honeywell facility after consulting CEO

 Asked how long he had one on, Trump said, "Not too long, but I had it on.
-I had it on backstage, but they said you didn't need it" adding that "nobody else had it on in the group" during his tour except for the workers who were next to each other.
+I had it on ... backstage.
+But they said you didn't need it."
 Trump wore safety goggles during the factory tour.
 Production workers wore masks and a sign was visible that read: "Attention: Face Mask Required in this Area.
 Thank You!"

 - READ MORE ON: